Does this sound familiar?

 When you return to this home in the future, will you be able to distinguish new stains from spots that you have already treated but can still be seen under black light?

-What if Ms. Home-owner looks at the carpet under UV?
+What if the homeowner looks at the carpet under UV light?

-Will she think you failed to remove the stains?
+Will she think that you failed to remove the stains?

 Is it possible to remove all traces of fluorescence even under a black light?

-Two Elements that Glow or Fluoresce are Proteins and Alkaline Salts
+Two Elements of Stains that Glow or Fluoresce are Proteins and Alkaline Salts

 It takes very little protein to cause a glow under UV light.